Kilcoole at train station

 Relax in Greystones

-Kilcoole to Greystones Wicklow
+Kilcoole to Greystones coast walk

-A History of Greystones
+A History of Greystones (from notice board)

 According to the Annals of the Four Masters.
 Rathdown (as the area around Greystones is known) was established in 500 BC by Heremon, the first King of Ireland.
 It remained an important seat of political power right through the Norman and Anglo-Irish periods and was the scene of many conflicts with the O’Tooles and the O’Byrnes constantly contesting the rights of its Norman Lordship.
 Sadly, Rathdown Castle and the busy hamlet that flourished at its gates, no longer exist, but the name Rathdown is retained in one of the many fine housing parks of modern greystones.
 The large group of rocks protruding into the sea south of the harbour give the town it’s name (the grey stones) and because of the shelter rocks afforded, a small but thriving fishing village emerged.
 However, it was not until the coming of the railway to Greystones in 1856 that the town as we know it began to take shape.
 By this time the most important family in the area were the La Touches who were of French (Huguenot) stock.
 The La Touches, who were pioneers of banking in Ireland, bought most of the land around around Gregstones in the middle of the 18th century.
 Together with the Whitshed-Burnaby family they were responsible for most of the core development of Greystones in the age of the railway.
 From Victorian times the town has established a fine reputation as a resort.
 Progressive residential and commercial development has seen Greystones grow to being the second largest town in Co.
 Wicklow.
 In so doing, it has lost nothing of its old world, relaxing and charming personality.